Updated on January 27, 2023

 Next, to attach the ribbon, cut it into a 6″ strip.
 Cut a V-shape into each end of the ribbon.

 Use a piece of pipe cleaner to wrap the middle of the ribbon, and attach it to the metal wreath frame.

 Fluff the pieces of deco mesh to both cover the wreath frame and the pipe cleaners.

-The wreath looks adorable, as is, but I wanted to add a little more to my wreath.
+While the wreath looks adorable as is, I wanted to add a little more to my wreath.
 I used some glitter pumpkins and bats and attached them to the wreath.
 The bats simply clipped on.